-We know all too well just how cumbersome and time-consuming it can be collecting documents from internal and external counter-parties.
+We know all too well just how cumbersome and time-consuming it can be to collect documents from internal and external counter-parties.
 FutureVault’s Custom Document Checklists make it easy to build new custom checklist templates to streamline gathering information and documents in a secure environment; a dream for both back and front office teams.
-Templates can be standardized and shared across your organization to ensure compliance and best-practices are maintained.
+Templates can be standardized and shared across your organization to ensure compliance and best practices are maintained.

 Take your client and member onboarding to the next level with FutureVault

 Onboarding is often the first place for new clients to place their trust in your hands; a difficult thing for most individuals and families.
 Having a smooth onboarding experience creates immediate value by showing new clients how much you care, that their personal information and documents are safe and secure, that you understand personal needs, and that you’re in it with them, together.

 FutureVault can help your organization significantly improve new client onboarding with features and integrations that save back and front office teams significant time while reducing manual intervention involved in legacy processes.
 Ultimately, this means that you can focus on what you’re best at—providing excellent advice.